• LTR041

 LTR041_OttoATotland_Exin_LTR_3000x3000

-The Norwegian composer and self-taught pianist Otto A. Totland, who also performs as one half of cult ambient-classical-drone duo Deaf Center, shares a new sixteen-track album, ‘Exin’, via LEITER.
-Available on limited edition vinyl as well as via all digital platforms from June 14, it was co-produced by Nils Frahm at his studio in the German capital’s famed Funkhaus complex in September 2023.
+The Norwegian composer and self-taught pianist Otto A. Totland, who also performs as one half of cult ambient-classical-drone duo Deaf Center, shares a new sixteen-track album, Exin, via LEITER.
+It was co-produced by Nils Frahm at his studio in the German capital’s famed Funkhaus complex in September 2023, and is available on limited edition vinyl as well as via all digital platforms.

 ‘Exin’ follows 2021’s ‘Companion’, the final part of a trilogy of solo piano records that began with 2014’s ‘Pinô’ and continued with 2019’s ‘The Lost’.
 Given their intimate, subtle nature, many of these compositions have accumulated remarkable streaming figures, but Totland’s musical miniatures are as emotionally eloquent as they are technically elegant, with this latest set proving no exception.
 A humble man by nature, however, Totland’s keen to emphasise that his work isn’t intended to change the world.